swang308/ms3/README.md

 # MS3

 ## Description
-MS3 is a project designed to demonstrate the integration of various technologies in creating a high-performance application.
-This project showcases the advanced capabilities of C++ and C for performance-critical sections, and uses CMake for efficient build management.
+The ms3 project is designed to demonstrate advanced techniques in C++ and C programming, combined with efficient build management using CMake.
+By working through this project, I learned how to:
+  * Implement performance-critical code in C++ and C.
+  * Use CMake for managing builds and dependencies.
+  * Integrate various components to create a cohesive application.
+By studying and using this project, I gain hands-on experience with powerful programming languages and tools, enhancing your skills in software development and build automation.

 ## Built With
 * [C++](https://isocpp.org/)